 In the village of Wu'an in Herbei Province on the China mainland, a farmer named Li Suotian continually received agricultural market information via the Internet.
 He discovered that an Israeli variety of tomatoes sold well in the Province.
 Based on this information from the Internet, he decided to grow this variety of tomatoes in place of grains, and his income grew eight times larger.
-A changing agriculture and rural life means more decisions that need more information and more communication.
+The farmer encountered a new world of agricultural marketing and a new world of information and communication technology.
+In 2005 we expect the trend in these conditions to continue: a changing agriculture and rural life, globalization, more complex marketing, and pressure toward the Millennium Development Goals mean more personal and community-level decisions that need more information and more communication.
+In some areas of Asia, the situation has grown even more complex as coastal towns and villages and whole islands face the challenges of social and economic recovery from the 2003 tsunami.

-Information and communication technologies are helping farmers in many countries.

-For example, . there is a story that appeared on the front page of The New York Times earlier this year (2004).
-It was about an eChoupal - which is a local term for a digital village or gathering place..
+Information and communication technologies have been helping farmers in many countries.
+For example, there is a story that appeared on the front page of The New York Times last year.
+It was about an eChoupal - which is a local term in India for a digital village or gathering place.
 The story tells of a villager in India who every day turns on a computer in his house to obtain soy bean prices on the web site of the Chicago Board of Trade in America.
-His home is called an "eChoupal" The farmer then reports his findings about prices to other farmers in the community.
-Those prices influence the decisions of the farmers - whether to sell their soy beans in the local market, or to hold them until the prices on the Chicago Board change.
+The farmer's home is called an eChoupal because it is a community resource for agricultural information that comes from on-line providers.
+This is where this one village farmer obtains crop prices and other information.
+The farmer reports his findings about prices to other farmers in the community.
+Those prices influence the farmers' decisions about whether to sell their soy beans in the local market, or to hold them until the prices on the Chicago Board change and then sell them in the local market.
+These Indian farmers are harvesting in a global marketplace.

 These and other rural people are confronted by a digital world and a world market.
-An agricultural entrepreneur - ITC Limited - has set up more than 3,000 similar village information kiosks in India that bring farm families into the global village.
+Recognizing this, an agricultural entrepreneur in India - ITC Limited - has set up more than 3,000 similar village information kiosks in India that bring farm families into the global village.
 The agricultural kiosks are bringing more profits to farmers, eliminating profiteering middlemen, and improving market operations, as well as providing information on health, nutrition, bus schedules and entertainment to rural families.